 Sydney’s first multi-storey school development constructed with engineered timber

-The Our Lady of Assumption School in North Strathfield utilises an existing three-storey concrete frame base built in the 1970s (previously the Telstra Training Centre) and delivers four levels of flexible learning spaces and facilities, constructed using Cross Laminated Timber (CLT) and glulam post and beam structure.
+The Our Lady of the Assumption School in North Strathfield utilises an existing three-storey concrete frame base built in the 1970s (previously the Telstra Training Centre) and delivers four levels of flexible learning spaces and facilities, constructed using Cross Laminated Timber (CLT) and glulam post and beam structure.

 Committed to cutting-edge materials and technologies the design team were eager to implement the innovative multi-level engineered timber system for the project.
 Associated time efficiencies and minimisation of on-site labour was another driver for the use of prefabricated mass timber construction technology.
 First designs were completed in 2014, so the introduction of the new timber structure system to Australia required extensive research, material investigations and collaboration with mass timber experts.